Canvas

 Tier 2 polygons

 triangle, diamond, pentagon, hexagon, octagon, plus, parallelogram, trapezoid.
-All take a single anchor point + width and height; the polygon vertices fit inside that bounding box.
+All take x, y, width, height; the polygon vertices fit inside that bounding box.

 Tier 3 arrows

 rightArrow, leftArrow, upArrow, downArrow, chevron.
-The horizontal/vertical orientation is encoded in the type name; the renderer adjusts vertex math accordingly.
+The orientation is encoded in the name; the renderer adjusts vertex math accordingly.

 {